 - <output>, --separated string, required field, the specification of the output to extract from the file.
-The text of this node is a path separated by pipe characters ("-"), starting under the root; this means the root node should not be included in the path.
+RAVEN uses xpath as implemented in Python's xml.etree module to specify locations in XML.
+For example, to search tags, use a path separated by forward slash characters ("/"), starting under the root; this means the root node should not be included in the path.
 See the example.
+For more details on xpath options available, see https://docs.python.org/2/library/xml.etree.elementtree.html#xpath-support.
 The <output> node requires the following attribute: - name, string, required field, specifies the entry in the Data Object that this value should be stored under.